Lei-Zhong/Lei-Zhong.github.io/blog/_posts/2024-09-07-AI-Design-Lab.md

 image:
   path: /img/test.jpg
 description: >
-  How does design in future work?
+  Have you ever wondered how design will evolve in the future?
+The answer likely lies in AI.
 sitemap: false
 ---